OnsenUI/OnsenUI/bindings/vue/README.md

 ![Onsen UI Vue](https://cloud.githubusercontent.com/assets/6549462/18077336/e982c922-6ebf-11e6-895d-232357ff8f8c.png)

 With Onsen UI you can create beautiful and performant hybrid apps that run on both Android and iOS.
-This package contains [Vue.js](https://vuejs.org) v2 bindings and components that makes it easy to integrate the Onsen UI components in Vue apps.
+This package contains [Vue.js](https://vuejs.org) v2 bindings and components that make it easy to integrate the Onsen UI components in Vue apps.

 For more information of what's included in Onsen UI please see: